Skip to main content

 The best place to start is with your job description, as you can document the tasks you’re regularly doing that fall outside of your current role.

-If you can identify and communicate where and how frequently you’re doing more than is set out in your current job description, you’ll have a solid foundation to make a proposal.
+If you can identify and communicate where and how frequently you’re doing more than is set out in your current job description, you’ll have a solid foundation to propose.

 3. You have a proven track record and know you’ve got what it takes to do the job